-The flickering of lights is not anything new in most homes.
+The flickering of lights is not uncommon in many homes.
 Your lights may flicker at any time, maybe because of a faulty bulb or due to a lightning strike.
-However, in some cases, this may be a sign of a serious electrical problem, especially if it becomes a frequent occurrence.
+However, in some cases, this may be a sign of a serious electrical problem; especially if it becomes a frequent occurrence.
 With this in mind, it is always advisable that you call an electrician or electrical installation expert for a thorough inspection of your wiring.

 Here are some of the reasons why your lights may be flickering